nnorman312/pandas-challenge/README.md

 - Item Price
 - Total Purchase Value

-As final considerations:

-- You must use the Pandas Library and the Jupyter Notebook.
-- You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-- You must include a written description of three observable trends based on the data.
+As final consideration, I include a written description of three observable trends based on the data.
-- See Example Solution for a reference on expected format.